RegionsIraq Israel Libya Middle East Morocco North Africa Syria

 Why Algeria is suddenly more interested in Libya

 Foreign military interference in Libya has overwhelmed local dynamics, taking on an escalatory logic of its own and marginalizing the inclusive, negotiated solution advanced by Algeria.

 Strategic Lessons from the Ejection of ISIS from Sirte

 Though accompanied by curiously little fanfare, the Obama administration’s most significant victory against the Islamic State (ISIS, ISIL, Daesh) came not in Iraq or Syria, but in Libya.
 After eight months of fighting, the coastal city of Sirte was ‘liberated’ in December 2016, by a coalition of forces allied to the UN-backed government in Tripoli.

-Alia’s regional expertise lies in the Middle East and North Africa; her thematic interest centers on issues of morality, narratives and conflict.
+Brahimi’s regional expertise lies in the Middle East and North Africa; her thematic interest centers on issues of morality, narratives and conflict.
 She is the author of Jihad and Just War in the War on Terror (Oxford University Press) and has published widely on jihadism, Islamism, just war theory, ideology and the politics of region, with a focus on Libya.
-Alia’s work has appeared in a variety of academic journals and edited volumes, and with think tanks such as the Institut Français des Relations Internationales, IISS, and the Carnegie Middle East Center.
+Brahimi’s work has appeared in a variety of academic journals and edited volumes, and with think tanks such as the Institut Français des Relations Internationales, IISS, and the Carnegie Middle East Center.
 Her commentary for a wider audience has been published by the Guardian, Foreign Policy, the Telegraph and Al Jazeera, and she appears regularly in the broadcast media.